ska-telescope/ska-data-lifecycle/scripts/README.md

 # Benchmark Utility

 ## Summary
-Utility that allows a user to define multiple migrations between DLM endpoints and dumps the statistics in JSON format.
+Utility that allows a user to define multiple migrations between DLM endpoints and dumps the migrationn RClone statistics in JSON format.

 ## Configuration YAML File
 ```yaml